MakerReduxCorp/grammar/docs/part.rst

     *How many copies of this part will be used to produce one unit of product.
 Must be a whole positive number.*

-    For an example of use of amount vs qty:
+    For an example of how to use of amount vs qty:

         part xyz

             qty 3

             amount 2.1

             amount_unit g

-    Would be interpreted as: a 'xyz part' has 2.1g of material and is needed 3 times.
+    Would be interpreted as: a "xyz" part has 2.1g of material and is needed 3 times.

     So a total of 6.3g is used to produce one product.